 Provides Emergency Management Services for Adams County, both at county and municipal level; Operates county's 9-1-1 Emergency Communications Center; runs county's Hazardous Materials Planning and Response program, including carrying out aspects of PA ACT 165 and SARA Title III; coordinates training for county's emergency responders.

-is to provide to the citizens and emergency responders of Adams County a comprehensive program of emergency management, including, but not limited to: 9-1-1 and emergency dispatch services; emergency planning, training and resource management; hazardous materials planning, training and response.
+The Mission of the Adams County Department of Emergency Services is to provide to the citizens and emergency responders of Adams County a comprehensive program of emergency management, including, but not limited to: 9-1-1 and emergency dispatch services; emergency planning, training and resource management; hazardous materials planning, training and response.
 The Department works closely with appropriate municipal, county, state and federal agencies in order to carry out its mission.